“Helping you change the things you can control so you can worry less about the things you can’t.”

 -Lara Adler, Certified Holistic Health Coach & Environmental Toxins Expert

 In my part I of this detox series, I talked about how toxins can enter the body and accumulate over time.
 As we saw from various studies, the result of this exposure and accumulation poses some potentially significant health risks to us and our families.
 We also talked about all the body’s organs and mechanisms involved in detoxification.
 It’s quite a well-orchestrated process!
 Despite its miraculously coordinated defenses, it can become overwhelmed, clogged up and run down.
-You can check out Katie’s part I post here to review the common signs of buildup.

 Your Detox Program is Over and You’re Feeling Fabulous…..
 Now How Do You STAY this way?

 Now let’s say you’ve gone through a detox program, you’re feeling lighter, clear headed, energetic and well-rested.
 Maybe you’ve lost a few pounds, your skin is clear and glowing and you have regular bowel movements worth celebrating.
 In order to maintain this new-found radiance and wellness, we need to reduce the amount of toxins we’re exposed to on a daily basis.
 We should be able to maintain this clarity and health between regular detoxification periods (maybe implementing a detox program once or twice per year).
 This is where avoiding re-toxing comes in.

 Let’s looks at the things we can’t control vs. the things we can control:

 |Traffic exhaust||Personal care products and make-up|